OwlcatOpenSource/OwlcatRogueTraderSteamworkshop/README.md

 7. If the upload was successfull a value in "Workshop ID" field will appear.
 Thats id of your mod in Steam Workshop.
 Note that it takes some time to make your mod appear in Steam Workshop after publishing.
 In most cases it takes about 5-10 minutes and that's Steam's feature and we can do nothing with it.
 At this moment publishing is done.
 8. If an error occured while uploading it will be shown in tool written in red color.
 That's most likely Steam API error.
 Steam API errors are very general and describe nothing about what has happened.
 9. If you are given something like "Steam Cloud upload error" try to wait an hour and try to upload your mod again.
 Somethimes it works.
 If that doesn't help feel free to ask for help.

+### Updating your published mod.
+1. If it doesn't already exist, add the WorkshopId field to your OwlcatModificationManifest.json.
+2. As value, add the Workshop Item ID of your mod (as a string).
+3. Follow the publishing steps.
+The tool should automatically recognize the existing mod and update it instead of publishing a new one.

 ### Enable/disable mods used in game.
 Enabled mod means that it is installed and will work in game.
 Disabled mod is istalled but won't be launched in game.
 Launch OwlcatRogueTraderSteamworkshop tool.
 Under "Installed" mod installed mods will be listed with checkbox near each mod.
 Checkbox with tick means enabled mod, without a tick - disabled.
 Just click in the checkbox to enable or disable a mod.